Posted in Case Studies

 Vanja is a career basketball coach, educator, and sports management professional, and this program was a perfect means for him to put his experience and passion into action.
 As the head basketball coach at the WBS Basketball Teslić Club, he works primarily with youth basketball players.
 He is also in charge of all aspects of physical education at Petar Petrović Njegoš Elementary School in Teslić and works for the professional school board.

-This program was made possible by the United States Department of State program, “SportsUnited”, as well as the partnership between Georgetown University CIED and Nesto Vise, a non-profit organization in Bosnia.
+This Sports Diplomacy program was made possible by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, as well as the partnership between Georgetown University CIED and Nesto Vise, a non-profit organization in Bosnia.

 CIED’s Sports Diplomacy programs are international people-to-people exchanges that build mutual understanding and cooperation through sports.
 Programs bring together those interested in sports, recreation, and leadership to promote tolerance, cooperation, and life skills using the platform of sports teamwork.